maruel/pre-commit-go/DESIGN.md

 ### Command installrun

-`pre-commit-go` defaults to command `installrun` when executed without argument.
+`pcg` defaults to command `installrun` when executed without argument.
 This mode sense the current environment and switches to `run-hook continuous-integration` if the environment variable `CI=true` is set.

 It reinstalls git hooks and checks for prerequisites in this mode.
 Both are